Binh Tay Market: Secrets to Shopping Like a Local

 Binh Tay Market is just one part of a much larger story unfolding inside Chợ Lớn (Chinatown).
 This neighborhood is filled with everyday moments that don’t ask for attention but reveal themselves when you slow down.

 A few streets from the market, Cha Tam Church offers a quiet space to reflect among old walls that have witnessed generations pass through.
 In the evening, Phung Hung Market becomes a local street food spot where grilled skewers and cheerful conversations fill the air.
-You can find more of these quiet treasures in our guide to exploring Chinatown.
+You can find more of these quiet treasures in our guide to exploring Chinatown Saigon.

 And if you’re ready to see a side of Saigon that few travelers do, our Saigon’s Off-the-Beaten-Path cycling tour takes you through smaller neighborhoods, past riverside homes, and into places that aren’t on typical maps.